FreeRTOS/iot-reference-nxp-rt1060/examples/evkbmimxrt1060/pubsub/README.md

 ## MQTT Publish Subscribe Demo

 ### Introduction
-This example demonstrates an MQTT publish subscribe task running concurrently with Over-The-Air firmware update background task, using coreMQTT agent libary to manage the thread safety for the MQTT connection.The publish subscribe task runs in a loop to publish a message to AWS IoT MQTT broker on a topic, and echoes back the same message, by subscribing to the same topic with the broker.
+This example demonstrates multiple MQTT publish subscribe task running concurrently with Over-The-Air firmware update background task, using coreMQTT agent libary to manage the thread safety for the MQTT connection.Each publish subscribe task runs in a loop to publish a message to AWS IoT MQTT broker on a topic, and receive same message back by subscribing to the publish topic.
+Topics are constructed per device and per task for this demo.
+You can  view the number of messages published by each task by logging to AWS IoT console and subscribing to respective topics.
 OTA firmware update task runs OTA Agent loop which polls for and subscribes to OTA job requests from AWS IoT OTA service.
 The OTA agent task receives firmware chunks and sends control packets over MQTT, concurrently using coreMQTT agent task for thread safety.

 ### Hardware requirements